 - Alternative Routes

 - Access Management Plans

 - Traffic Signal Asset Management Plan

 - Multi-modal Plans

-- Pedestrian Facilities
+- o Pedestrian Facilities

-- Transit Facilities
+- o Transit Facilities

-- Bicycle Facilities
+- o Bicycle Facilities

 - Park and Ride Facilities

 - Intelligent Transportation Systems

 - Act 209 Plan

 To be accepted as fulfilling part of the development's mitigation obligations, the ATP must be legally binding and have received approval of the municipality's (ies') governing body.
 As a condition of approval, The Department will review the plan for certainty of funding and implementation schedule such that the public benefits of the ATP beginning at opening of the development.